 1.2.
-Related Work
+Related work

 Games among parties with asymmetric information have been studied by economists.
 One example is the seller-buyer game, where the seller has more information about the object (say a used car) than the buyer.
 It has been shown that such a condition may lead to an adverse selection and to a decrease in the market activity in comparison with a full information game.
 Another important example is the principle-agent problem, where a principle hires an agent to take some action for her, but the agent grows to have more knowledge than the principle and can thus act to maximize his own profit rather than his principle's.
-For a discussion about these and related problems we refer the reader to Mas-Colell et al. (1995), Ch.
-13-14.
+For a discussion about these and related problems we refer the reader to [8, chapters 13, 14].
 In our case, the monopolistic content supplier knows which films it will broadcast whereas the customers do not.
 The interest in Internet economics has been growing since the early 1990s.
-Particular attention has been given to topics such as pricing, and economic relations among ISPs (see McKnight and Bailey, 1997 and the references therein).
+Particular attention has been given to topics such as pricing, and economic relations among ISPs (see [7, and the references therein]).

-As for multicasting, the aspect of fair cost sharing among the receivers has been analyzed in Herzog et al. (1997), using the theory of cooperative games.
+As for multicasting, the aspect of fair cost sharing among the receivers has been analyzed in [6], using the theory of cooperative games.
 Their model fits a scenario in which the multicast group is long-lived, and the shared multicast tree is owned by the receivers (or by a non-profit entity).
 More recent works attempt to optimize the profit of the content supplier using an auction system which is based on the price of the multicast tree branches and the bids receivers are willing to pay.
-The supplier will only accept bids from sub-trees that increase its profit and will reject the rest of the bids (Feigenbaum et al., 2000).
-This line of research is generalized for multiple multicast rates by Adler and Rubenstein (2001).
+The supplier will only accept bids from subtrees that increase its profit and will reject the rest of the bids [4].
+This line of research is generalized for multiple multicast rates by [1].
 In contrast to this line of work, in our model the multicast groups are transient and short-lived.
 Furthermore, it is the profit-seeking supplier who bears the operating cost of the multicast infrastructure.

-The research community is currently working on lowering the key-management cost of secure multicast (cf. Hardjono, 1999, Canetti et al., 1999, Moyer et al., 1999).
-In particular, Abdalla et al. (2000) suggested a key management scheme which occasionally tolerates a controlled number of free-riders.
+The research community is currently working on lowering the key-management cost of secure multicast (cf. [3,5,10]).
+In particular, Abdalla et al. [2] suggested a key management scheme which occasionally tolerates a controlled number of free-riders.
 The authors showed that allowing some free-riders can substantially decrease the total number of keys each customer needs to store.
 Hence, from a technological point of view, allowing free-riders is advantageous when key storage is very limited, such as in applications using smartcards.
 In this paper we investigate, in a more general setting, the economic consequences that such an approach brings.

 1.3.
-Our Approach
+Our approach

-Let us imagine that a supplier of information services sells movies2 to customers in the following manner.
-The supplier announces in advance that at some particular time (9:00 pm Thursday) a particular movie (Men in Black) will be shown, and if you want to watch, you agree to pay a fixed subscription fee (\$5).
+Let us imagine that a supplier of information services sells movies to customers in the following manner.
+The supplier announces in advance that at some particular time (9:00 pm Thursday) a particular movie (Men in Black) will be shown, and if you want to watch, you agree to pay a fixed subscription fee (5).
 At 9 pm Thursday you turn on your TV set to the assigned channel and watch the movie.